knithiyasree/Module-5/Constructors - Parameterized Constructor.md

 ---

 ### AIM
-To write a Python code to create a class for a person with a parameterized constructor, which will take the `name` and `userid` of the person as parameters and print the `userid` of the person.
+To Write a python code to implement a parameterised constructor that will initialize the name and age of the student and print the details using user defined function.

 ---